jinsung-kim/stylist/README.md

 #### db.txt Format

-Take a look at the file there by default (my current rotation) to see the basic formatting
+Take a look at the file there by default (my current rotation) to see the basic formatting. </br>
 Generally:

 ```